top of page

 An organization you can trust.

-2025 Candid seal of transparency platnium.png
+2025 Candid seal of transparency platnium badge

-Minnesota International NGO Network Logo.png
+Minnesota International NGO Network logo

-IASE logo_edited.jpg
+IASE logo

 Built on sound stewardship, meaningful partnerships, and trust, we are committed to responsibly managing resources and earning the confidence of those we serve to drive lasting positive change.